RobDWaller/price-service/README.md

 Flaws:

 - No attempt is made to integrate with a third party exchange rate API / provider.
 The code and unit tests show the core business logic can cope with different exchange rates though.
-- No validation of the input JSON input data is carried.
+- No validation of the JSON input data is carried out.
 It assumes input will always be correct.
 - The library generally returns lists of dictionaries.
 This is not ideal a 'collection' of objects would be preferable.
 - The representation of the different currencies could be better, using symbols isn't ideal.
 - There is no integration with a database to acquire price data.
-- Code coverage could be a lot better and further tests added.
+- Code coverage could be better and further tests added.

 ## Author